Trial by Judge or Jury?

 Even though the criminal justice system guarantees defendants the right to a trial by a jury, some opt to have their case decided by a judge instead.
 A bench trial — a case tried to a judge instead of a jury — is decidedly less dramatic and may be advantageous in certain circumstances.

-Earlier this year, for example, three Baltimore police officers arrested in the death of Freddie Gray opted for a bench trial rather than a jury trial.
+For example, three Baltimore police officers arrested in the death of Freddie Gray opted for a bench trial rather than a jury trial.
 All three were acquitted.

 As with all aspects of the justice system, the decision to have a trial by judge or jury is not an easy one.
 Some defendants may benefit from power in numbers, while others may be better off playing to an audience of one.
 Here’s a look at both types of trials and what worked for defendants in some of the country’s most notable cases.